- POZENA

 Slovenian, also known as Slovene, is a South Slavic language spoken primarily in Slovenia, a picturesque country in the heart of Europe.
 As the official language of Slovenia, it holds significant cultural and historical importance to its people and has gained recognition as one of the official languages of the European Union.

-Belonging to the Indo-European language family, Slovenian is classified as a South Slavic language, alongside Serbo-Croatian, Bulgarian, and Macedonian.
-It shares similarities with these languages but has its own distinct features, making it a unique linguistic entity.
+Slovenian belongs to the Indo-European language family and is classified as a South Slavic language alongside Serbo-Croatian, Bulgarian, and Macedonian.
+It shares similarities with these languages but has distinct features, making it a unique linguistic entity.

 Approximately 2.5 million people, primarily residents of Slovenia, speak Slovenian as their first language.
 It is also spoken by Slovenian diaspora communities worldwide, particularly in neighbouring countries such as Austria, Italy, Hungary, and Croatia.